parsonsmatt/parsonsmatt.github.io/_posts/2017-04-26-basic_type_level_programming_in_haskell.markdown

 Cool.
 But it does not Show, so we need to define a `Show` instance.

-Those string record fields only exist at the type level -- but we can use the `KnownSymbol` class to bring them back down to the type level using `SymbolVal`.
+Those string record fields only exist at the type level -- but we can use the `KnownSymbol` class to bring them back down to the value level using `symbolVal`.

 Here's our base case: